 Toilets are the main source of water use in the average home, so learning how to take care of your toilet can mean real water savings – it can also help keep your water and sewer bills in check.
-You can reduce the amount of water used by your home’s toilet(s) by checking for leaks at least twice a year and, when possible, upgrading to a high-efficiency toilet.
+You can reduce the amount of water used by your home’s toilet(s) by checking them for leaks at least twice a year and, when possible, upgrading to a high-efficiency toilet.

 Check for toilet leaks

 Leaking toilets can waste thousands of gallons of water a month, leading to higher water and sewer bills.
 Sometimes toilet leaks are easy to hear, but many times they can be silent, making them easy to miss.